Welcome to our Paris travel journal. This is the end of it.

-See how cranky the guy in the left of this great view looks, it's likely because of all the annoying vendors and the overcrowding of the Sacré-Coeur Basilica.
-Beautiful but we couldn't stay.
+See how cranky the guy on the left looks (despite the great view)?
+It's likely because of all the annoying vendors and the overcrowding of the Sacré-Coeur Basilica.
+Beautiful but we couldn't bear to stay.

 We made it to Sacre coeur, but the crowds were insane.
 And the vendors were so much worse.
 Vendors shoving selfie sticks in our faces, 2 or 3 Asian brides all having wedding photos done, breakdancing in the square...
 It was far from a serene experience.
 We didn't linger...
 It looks like a beautiful place that I would love to explore more, on a day without people.

 A tiny vineyard in old Montmartre.

 Walking in Montmartre, this is an old residence that Renoir and other artists used to live in.